 Software is still - in spite of decades of global effort by all kinds of computer scientists, engineers, and coders - an art.
+(Some would argue it is not clear it can be engineered either.)
 Perhaps the most important software book(s) of the last 50 years is Donald Knuth's The Art of Computer Programming (which is currently at 5 volumes and 9998 pages).
 And if Prof. Knuth says it's an Art, rest assured it is.

-So the precision which many people expect coding/programming to have is simply not there.
+So the precision which many people expect coding/programming to have in creation and maintenance is simply not there.
 Sure, we can approach some kind of formality of method, with practice, but alas, ours is not precise field.
 Detailed yes, complex yes, but error-free and "bug free" - no way.

 Bugzilla was an early bug tracking system for large software systems and products.
 It was used to track issues, features, desires, errors, and of course, bugs.
 All software has bugs, seeking to reduce the number of bugs in an application is very desirable; but it is a moving target.
 We need bug trackers like Bugzilla.
 So much so that Github has issue tracking built into every repository.
 Many places used Bugzilla for years, some still do.
 It had this quirk, inserted deliberately, of "zarro boogs"